 TH 354.
-Christian Holiness (2)
+Christian Holiness (3)

-A study of the doctrine of entire sanctification, or Christian perfection, stressing its Biblical and historical background, and giving particular attention to its development in the writings of John Wesley and the Wesleyan holiness tradition.
+A study of the doctrine of Christian perfection, stressing its Biblical and historical background with particular attention to its development in the writings of John Wesley and the Wesleyan holiness tradition.
+Special emphasis will be given to spiritual formation aspects of entire sanctification.
+This course is designed for general students.
 Prerequisites: BL 111, TH 211.